 The Applied Cultural Evolution (A.C.E.)
 Network is an international network of researchers and practitioners applying the science of cultural evolution to encourage beneficial social change around the world.

 The network has more than 150 members across 26 countries.
-Researchers and practitioners working to apply the science of cultural evolution to encourage beneficial social change may apply here to join.
+We welcome researchers and practitioners interested in applying the science of cultural evolution to encourage beneficial social change:

 Global Partners